 With the need for safety and accessibility in mind – at your end destination and through your stops along the way – consider these interior mobility equipment storage options for your driving holiday:

-- Seat storage – comes in all shapes and sizes for all types of luggage, including smaller mobility aids.
+Comes in all shapes and sizes for all types of luggage, including smaller mobility aids.
 There are headrest storage compartments that slip over front and back seats, boot storage compartments, under seat storage pockets, console organisers and side pocket add-ons… more storage extras than you can poke a walking stick at.
 Having your back-up battery, first aid kit, equipment tools, extra winter woollies and other must-haves readily available can make a sojourn much simpler.

-- Luggage nets – usually strung across boot spaces, luggage nets can hold all sorts of smaller, lighter equipment and separate different types of luggage for easy access.
+Usually strung across boot spaces, luggage nets can hold all sorts of smaller, lighter equipment and separate different types of luggage for easy access.
 Choose from hammock style or pocket nets made from material of different strengths and attach a cargo bar to hang them from if you don’t want to attach to the boot’s side, floor or bulkhead.

-- Umbrella stand – there are many different in-car umbrella stands, such as a self-adhesive hanger for the inside of your car door or clip hooks for the roof of your boot.
+There are many different in-car umbrella stands, such as a self-adhesive hanger for the inside of your car door or clip hooks for the roof of your boot.
 Or, you might hook a waterproof umbrella storage bag to the back of your headrest.
 There’s even a ‘Doorbrella’ (created by three Sydney dads) that attaches to your car window with a robust clip and one-click suction pad

 Another essential – insurance